 Have you made sure your website doesn’t have duplicate content?

-If you have multiple pages and articles on your website, you might have some pages that are very similar or exactly the same as each other.
-This is called “duplicate content”.
+If you have multiple pages and articles on your website, some pages might be very similar or exactly the same.
+This is called “duplicate content.”

-Another way you could have duplicate content is if you copy someone else’s content from a different website.
+Another way you could have duplicate content is by copying someone else’s content from a different website.

 How can you fix duplicate content issues?

-By installing Google search console on your website, it will tell you if you have any potential duplicate content errors.
+Installing Google Search Console on your website will tell you if you have any potential duplicate content errors.

 Have you optimized the SEO Meta tags for each page on your website?